CloudHealth/cht_api_guide/partner_customer_api.md

 #### Optional Fields

  `trial_expiration_date` : A date in future when the customer's trial expires.
 Users in customer will no longer be able to access CloudHealth.
+Dates format should always be iso8601

  `billing_contact` : A text field to store an email address for a contact.

  `partner_billing_configuration`: Composite of boolean `enabled` (whether partner billing is enabled) and `folder` (folder prefix in S3 bucket for uploading billing artifacts.

+ `tags`: Key/Value identifiers.
+Maximum of 20 tags per customer can be created

 #### Read-only Fields